 - the Internal Rate of Return, a.k.a. discount rate

 - the Net Cash Flow (Profit - Loss)

 What is Internal Rate of Return?

-The Internal Rate of Return is the discount rate that makes the net present value (NPV) of all cash flows from a particular project equal to zero.
+The Internal Rate of Return is the discount rate (interest rate) that makes the net present value (NPV) of all cash flows from a particular project equal to zero.
 It is also known as "economic rate of return" and "discounted cash flow rate of return".
 "Internal" in the name refers to the omission of external factors like capital cost, currency inflation, etc. By definition it gives more weight to earlier cash flows than to later cash flows reflecting the time preference of investors.

 IRR is used to estimate the profitability of potential investments: the higher it is, the more desirable it is to undertake the project, while the lower it is, the more risky and overall undesirable.
 It is often used to rank prospective projects on a relatively even basis.